Glossary

 What is PATCH?

-The REST (REpresentational State Transfer) protocol was designed to standardize HTTP communication between clients and servers.
+The REST (Representational State Transfer) protocol was designed to standardize HTTP communication between clients and servers.
 REST is a system of rules and connectors all services must follow and use.
 If you’ve ever had to order a special dongle for that one piece of hardware without a USB connector, you understand the problem that REST solves.

 REST APIs perform specific methods of data operations across HTTP: